10-3-pursuit/project-startup-challenge-fullstack/README.md

 ### Part Three: The Application

 You will create and deploy an application that uses Vite, ReactJS, React Router 6.2.1 `npm install react-router-dom@6.2.1`, Express, PostgreSQL, CSS, and JavaScript.
-The application must have full CRUD functionality for one part of the application (comments, shopping cart, favorites, etc, your choice).
-You may also incorporate a 3rd party api to give you data that is already created.
+The application must have full CRUD functionality for one part of the application (e.g. comments, shopping cart, favorites, etc, your choice).

 > **Note**: Your contributions to this group project must be equitable.
 > Please also note that team members should work _across_ the stack.
 One team member should not be solely responsible for the CSS or non-coding deliverables, for example.

 ### Github requirements

-1. Your team should be working on branches
+1. Your team should be working on branches.
-1. Teams should commit and push often (we will monitor the repo commits)
+1. Teams should commit and push often (we will monitor the repo commits).
-1. No hot fixes on the main branch without consulting a coach
+1. No hot fixes on the main branch without consulting a coach!

 ### Frontend Requirements:

 1. The front-end application should be successfully deployed to the web using netlify.com.
 To enable page refreshing, you will need to add an extra file called \_redirects.
 Please take a look at the [Netlify Deployment Resources](https://github.com/10-3-pursuit/10-3-resources/blob/main/netlify-deployment.md) for the solution, explanation and resources.

-1. Your front-end repository should have a readme.md file with: - User Stories - Wireframe images - Setup instructions for your application. - Links to your deployed application.
+1. Your front-end repository should have a readme.md file with:

+   - User Stories
+   - Wireframe images
+   - Setup instructions for your application
+   - A Link to your deployed application
+   - A Link to your local Backend application

 1. Your front-end repository should be built collaboratively.
 There should be commits from you and other developers on your team.